filterpaper/qmk_userspace/readme.md

     return true;
 }
 ```
-To prevent the function from disabling quick access to layer keys, the previous keycode is stored and evaluated for preceding layer tap.
+To prevent the function from disabling quick access to keys in a layer, the previous keycode is stored and evaluated for preceding layer tap.
 This configuration also uses the `keyrecord->keycode` container, which requires the `COMBO_ENABLE` feature to be enabled.
-> *The output experience will be similar to ZMK's quick tap behaviour with the [global-quick-tap](https://zmk.dev/docs/behaviors/hold-tap#global-quick-tap) setting enabled.*
+> *The output experience will be similar to ZMK's [require-prior-idle-ms](https://zmk.dev/docs/behaviors/hold-tap#require-prior-idle-ms) feature.*

 ## Hold delay
 If the "[Instant Tap](#instant-tap)" configuration is too aggressive, a gentler approach to avoid unintended modifier activation is to increase the activation interval time while typing rapidly.
 To do this, a tap timer is set up in the `process_record_user` function to record the time of each key press: